kcc274/SCplusCZ/README.md

 # SCplusCZ
-The codes that combine the self-calibration and clustering-redshift method to jointly constrain the true-redshift distribution of a photo-z sample
+These codes perform teh task to combine the self-calibration and clustering-redshift method to jointly constrain the true-redshift distribution of a photo-z sample.
+It is the public code accopanying our paper  http://arxiv.org/abs/2409.12009.

+You can start with main.py and change the input parameters and input files there.
+It requires the angular correlation measurements of the photo-z sample and cross angular correlation function between the spec-z and photo-z sample.
+It also requires the covariance matrix of the angular correlation functions.